event-storm/react-event-storm/README.md

 ## API

-- Subscribing to store updates
+- Subscribing to store updates.
-  **useStore**
-  React wrapper provides a simple hook that wraps the store's `subscribe` method.
+  **useStore** provides a simple hook that wraps the store's `subscribe` method.
   **It will automatically unsubscribe the component from the store changes on unmount**.

   ```js